One-on-One Career Clarity Coaching

 Because I finally found what I was looking for for all those years.
 I found the door, the way out of the craziness of the world with all its insane ways of being.
 I found the way to be able to show up here and be myself, my true self.
 I found the freedom I was looking for.

 Here’s the thing; it’s inside of you.
-It’s in returning to the sweet perfect one you were before all the external conditioning came in.
+It’s in returning to the sweet perfect one you were before all the external instruction and “shoulds” came in.
 Go back to where you were forced to abandon him/her and see just how perfect you were.
-How perfect you are right now in this moment.
+And how perfect you are right now in this moment.
 You need no changing.
-Ask yourself, who would you be without any interference of thought that you should do or be anything other than that which is naturally and effortlessly arising in you?
-Yes, it’s a radical approach, but actually very sane, very grounded, very intelligent.
+Ask yourself, who would you be without any interference of thought that you should do or be anything other than that which is naturally you?
 Let go of who you think you need to be and come into who you are.

 It’s a process of coming into awareness of all the thoughts, beliefs and fears that have become “you” as you are today.
 Awareness is the first step.
 Then we can examine all that’s going on inside and begin to see what’s really true.
 You’ll see much of what you’re holding on to you can let go of.
 And by doing that you’re creating the space for what is authentically you to come through.
-Find your inner signal in all the noise and let it be your guiding light.
+Find your inner signal in all the noise and let it be your guiding light for your next steps.

-In a way, I did commit suicide and die.
-I died without having to kill the physical form.
 Freedom in being you is found after you dissolve down the false identity you’ve created in the name of survival and held up for so long.
 That’s why you’re exhausted.
 Holding up an inauthentic self is so much effort.
 Simply being you is effortless.
-For all those years I wanted to die because I so desperately just wanted to exist.
+For all those years I suffered because I so desperately just wanted to exist.
 To have the freedom to be.
 Having to be “somebody,” try to get somewhere in my life, create certain “successful” circumstances to feel safe was the source of all the pain.
 The good news is it’s all not necessary.

 My story is in a way everyone’s story.
 There comes a time when we each will need to go through the process of finding our authentic self, of awakening to what’s really true.
 And what’s true is that you are safe, good enough and perfect just as you are.
 Build out your career and your life from this place and you’ll be on solid ground.

-They say suffering is a great teacher.
-That we are only willing to change, to look at what’s really going on and find the courage to change when things get really bad.
+They say that we are only willing to change, to look at what’s really going on and find the courage to change when things get really bad.
 That was true for me.
 So maybe you’re there now, maybe you’re not.
-But if you are, I’d like to share with you what I learned on my own journey with pain, healing and transformation.
-I’d like to share the things I have learned that have shown me it's ok to be here; this existence can be so much more enjoyable than you think.
+But if you are, I’d like to share with you what I learned on my own journey and transformation.
+I’d like to share the things I have learned that have shown me life can be so much more enjoyable than you think.
 I’d like to hold your hand and guide you as you walk this path for yourself.

 So, How Does This All Work?